-What do we know about BA’s new ‘Club Europe’ on domestic routes?
+What do we know about the new British Airways ‘Club Europe’ on domestic flights?

 In the annual Investor Presentation to the City back in November, British Airways revealed plans to re-introduce Club Europe on UK domestic flights.